yugabyte/yugabyte-db/docs/content/preview/drivers-orms/ruby/_index.md

 ## Prerequisites

-To develop Ruby applications for YugabyteDB, you need:
+To develop Ruby applications for YugabyteDB, you need the following:

 - **Ruby**
   - Install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) 2.7.0 or later.
 Verify the ruby version using `ruby -v`.